ahrimhan/ahrimhan.github.io/_portfolio/research_project3.md

 The cost for assessing refactoring candidates is computation-intensive.
 For automating refactoring identification, previous studies have limitations for assessing the impact of a large number of refactoring candidates.

-In our paper, we propose a fast refactoring candidate assessment metric, `Delta Table`.
+In this project, I propose a fast refactoring candidate assessment metric, `Delta Table`.
 This metric is an efficient method for assessing the impact of refactoring candidates on maintainability based on matrix computation, which is approximate but fast.
 This metric helps to select the most efficient refactoring candidates for the large-scale software.

 ## Method <a name="method"></a>